Why Greenland?

 Greenland is one of the most isolated places in the world

-Greenland can be reached by ship or flight only via Copenhagen and Reykjavik.
-We will travel in July when it is summer in Greenland, with temperatures ranging from 5 to 15 degrees.
-The journey will be entirely within the territory of the Arctic Circle, where the sun will only start to set around midnight.
-If we're lucky, we'll experience the so-called Midnight Sun, a phenomenon that paints the sky in flaming colours.
+You can reach Greenland by ship or flight only through Copenhagen and Reykjavik.
+We will be traveling in July, when it's summer in Greenland and temperatures are between 5 and 15 degrees.
+The journey will be entirely within the Arctic Circle, where the sun will start to set around midnight.
+Then, if we are lucky, we will enjoy the Midnight Sun, a phenomenon that paints the sky in blazing colours.
 We call it the summer version of the Northern Lights.
-The night will be brief and more akin to an endless sunset.
+The night will be short and will resemble an endless sunset.

 About the Place